congba1991/pdk-rogue/README.md

 # PDK Rogue

-A roguelike deckbuilder that combines the strategic depth of Chinese trick-taking games (跑得快/斗地主) with progression systems inspired by Slay the Spire and Balatro.
+A roguelike deckbuilder that combines the strategic depth of 跑得快 with progression systems inspired by Slay the Spire and Balatro.

 ## Core Concept

-Wild Planes transforms traditional trick-taking card games into a roguelike adventure.
 Battle through procedurally generated paths using poker cards and skill-based combat, collecting powerful abilities and items to tackle increasingly challenging regions and enemies.

 ### Key Features
-- **Unique Combat System**: Based on 跑得快 (Run Fast) rules with a twist - passing costs HP
+- **Unique Combat System**: Based on 跑得快 rules with a twist - passing costs HP
 - **Roguelike Progression**: Choose your path, face elite enemies and bosses, unlock new content
 - **Strategic Loadouts**: Collect skill cards and items, but carefully select what to bring on each run
 - **Regional Variety**: Each region has unique rules that change combat dynamics